Akashganjal02/C_projects/README.md

 5.Exit

-And all these funtionalities work in the same way as the real-time softwares work.
+And all these functionalities work in the same way as the real-time softwares work.

 All possible Constraints are applied.

 //if any new constraint is to be added please let me know.

-Thank you.
+Thank you...